Sharabesh/InternCorner/README.md

 # Bridge
-* Bridge was a Stretch Assignment at Cisco Systems designed to track the experience.
+* Bridge was a Stretch Assignment at Cisco Systems designed to track employee experience.
 Through the portal users have the opportunity to repeatedly "check-in" - elaborate on what they've done and interact with other user content.
 The site also provides a suite of analytics and user engagement functionality designed to maintain a consistent user-base.

 ## Technical Details
 * InternCorner is written in Python's tornado framework